 Auburn is the Gold Country town most accessible to travelers on Interstate 80.
-An important transportation center during the gold rush, Auburn has a small Old Town district with narrow climbing...
+An important transportation center during the gold rush, downtown Auburn has a small Old Town district with narrow...

 The California gold rush started in Coloma.
 "My eye was caught with the glimpse of something shining in the bottom of the ditch," James Marshall recalled.
 Marshall himself never found any more...

-Columbia is the gateway for Columbia State Historic Park, which is one of the Gold Country's most visited sites.
+Columbia is the gateway for Columbia State Historic Park, one of the Gold Country's most visited sites.
 The historic Fallon House Theater is a great place for families to participate in living...